 - (I’m sure there are many other wonderful Lenten hymns that I’ve not mentioned, but liturgical music is not my area of expertise.
 Don’t limit yourself to my list!
 And by all means, send me your own suggestions!)

-- Arrange the young people in groups of 3 or 4 and assign a song or songs to each group and tell them to summarize what the song teaches us about the season of Lent (i.e. if you didn’t know anything about Lent and all you had was this song, what would you learn about Lent from it?)
+- Arrange the young people in groups of three or four, and assign a song or songs to each group and tell them to summarize what the song teaches us about the season of Lent (i.e. if you didn’t know anything about Lent and all you had was this song, what would you learn about Lent from it?).

 - After each song is played, have the young people report what the song teaches.